Iain Douglas-Hamilton: Awards, works and publications

-Douglas-Hamilton is the recipient of many awards for his research and his work to protect Africa's elephants, including the 2010 Indianapolis Lilly Award, a major global award for animal conservation, for which he had previously been a finalist in 2006 and 2008.
-He also received the George B Rabb Conservation Medal of the Chicago Zoological Society in 2014, the Disney Wildlife Conservation Fund Award in 2006, the Dawkins Prize for Conservation and Animal Welfare in 2001, and others for his writing work prior to that.
+Douglas-Hamilton is the recipient of many awards for his research and his work to protect Africa's elephants, including the 2010 Indianapolis Prize, a major global award for animal conservation, for which he had previously been a finalist in 2006 and 2008.
+He also received the George B Rabb Conservation Medal of the Chicago Zoological Society in 2014 and the Disney Wildlife Conservation Fund Award in 2006.